DOI-ONRR/doi-extractives-data/gatsby-site/src/markdown/how-it-works/revenues.md

   </tbody>
 </table>

-<h2 id="all-lands-and-waters" displayTitle="Extraction from any land or water">Payments to extract natural resources from any land or water in the U.S.</h2>
+<h2 id="all-lands-and-waters" alt="Extraction from any land or water">Payments to extract natural resources from any land or water in the U.S.</h2>

-### Corporate income taxes
+<h3 data-toc-exclude="true">Corporate income taxes</h3>

 Corporations operating in the extractive industries pay taxes to the IRS on their income.
 These companies pay federal corporate income taxes regardless of whether they extract natural resources from federal, state, or privately held lands, so long as they have a liability.
 These companies also pay taxes on income from extracting natural resources and processing them into other products and commodities.
 There are different types of companies operating in these industries, with different ownership structures, and as a result, they are treated as different taxpayers: